eldridgea/blog/content/post/mental-health-treatment-obstacle-course.md

-+++
+---
-author = "Eldridge Alexander"
+author: "Eldridge Alexander"
-date = 2022-07-15T02:03:11Z
+date: 2022-07-15T02:03:11Z
-description = "The only resonable way to navigate mental health treatment is to not have mental illness." draft = false hero = "/img/brain.jpg" slug = "mental-health-treatment-obstacle-course" title = "The Mental Health Treatment Obstacle Course"
+excerpt: "The only resonable way to navigate mental health treatment is to not have mental illness."

-+++
+draft: false
+hero: "/img/brain.jpg"
+slug: "mental-health-treatment-obstacle-course"
+title: "The Mental Health Treatment Obstacle Course"

+authors:
+  - Eldridge Alexander
+---

 So I got diagnosed with depression last year.
 I wasn’t happy about it (I mean, that’s obvious — that was the problem) but I knew it was one of the most common mental illnesses so I expected getting and executing a treatment plan would be frustrating but straightforward.
 I was extremely wrong.